KDE/digikam-doc/batch_queue/base_tools.rst

 Overview
 --------

 The Batch Queue Manager tools are available as plugins loaded dynamically at startup and configurable in :ref:`Setup dialog <plugins_settings>`.
-Excepted few ones, mostly all tools share the same fonctionalities than plugins from **Image Editor**.
+Excepted few ones, mostly all tools share the same fonctionalities than plugins from :ref:`Image Editor <image_editor>`.
 The difference with Image Editor tools is the no possibility to preview the tool effects over the images.
-Others tools are more designed to **Convert** to file formats, and to apply the **Digital Asset Management**.
+Others tools are more designed to **Convert** to file formats, and to apply the :ref:`Digital Asset Management <asset_management>`.

 .. figure:: images/base_tools_view.webp
     :alt: